This blog post discusses how the globalization of media and entertainment has facilitated learning other languages just by consuming content.

 Moving to the Netherlands made me realize just how much watching specifically English-made shows and movies have impacted how certain people speak.
 During the first year of my studies, I noticed that some students had heavy British accents.
 I assumed that they had either gone to summer language camps in England or had a British relative.
 When I asked one of my classmates she explained to me that she got her British accent from watching TV shows like Skins.
 She explained that she liked the accent so much that she started to get more into British culture and she eventually integrated British slang and the London accent she speaks in.
 This experience is one felt by many other people in and out of the Netherlands and it is through shows and movies that it’s happening.

 If you can’t fight them, join them!

 More recently, many language programs are implementing movies and TV shows as part of the learning curriculum.
-There was a study conducted in the University of Halabja (Kurdistan).
-Eventually the study concluded that students directly improved in the areas of reading, listening, speaking and writing.
+There was a study conducted at the University of Halabja (Kurdistan).
+Eventually, the study concluded that students directly improved in the areas of reading, listening, speaking, and writing.
 It even suggested that watching these movies helped students learn their chosen language faster.
 From what I have experienced, most young adults I have met watch movies in the original language with subtitles.
 Even without the intention to fully learn a certain language, watching movies in their original language can make watchers learn simple phrases.
 More generally, I think it’s normalizing being open to learning something new in a more engaging way.